Astral Weeks: Reception

 Astral Weeks sold poorly when it was first released in 1968.
 The album became a somewhat popular cult import in the United States, while in the United Kingdom it was largely overlooked by critics.
 The British magazine Beat Instrumental published a negative review of the record, finding Morrison's songs monotonous and unoriginal.
 In NME, Nick Logan regarded it as a pale imitation of the guitarist José Feliciano's 1968 Feliciano! album, which was one of the year's best-selling records.
 With the exception of Astral Weeks' title track, Logan felt the compositions were indistinguishable and "suffer from being stuck in the same groove throughout".
 In the American magazine Stereo Review, editor Peter Reilly panned it as a "free-verse mind bender of an album", plagued by nonsensical lyrics and incoherent singing from Morrison, especially on "Madame George".

+In December 1968, a week after the album's release, the Detroit Free Press published a positive review by Wilson Lindsey, who wrote that the album was "a rare and unexpected piece of recording art" that "explodes with joy or sorrow".
+Noting Morrison's abrupt shift away from his previous pop work, Lindsey said, "Forget everything that he has written in the past.
+Astral Weeks is different".
 In 1969, Greil Marcus reviewed the album positively in Rolling Stone, saying that Morrison's lyrics were thoughtful and deeply intellectual, "in terms of the myths and metaphors that exist within the world of rock and roll".
 He believed both the music and lyrics captured the spirit of Bob Dylan's 1967 album John Wesley Harding, while calling Astral Weeks a "unique and timeless" record.
 Rolling Stone later named it the album of the year.
 Melody Maker also called it one of the year's best records, featuring Morrison's "small harsh voice" backed by an attractive musical combo that "verges on genius" during "Madame George".
 When his third album Moondance was released in 1970, Warner Bros. ran full-page advertisements remarking on the unavailability of Astral Weeks in record stores, calling it a "damn shame" that it "ended up as what you might call a critically acclaimed but obscure album ...
 If you want it and can't find it, yell at the store's record buyer.
 Loud, because you're the customer and you're always right.
 Undo the veils of potential obscurity."